ilan-anodot/anodotcost_api_docs_slate/source/includes/_Feedback.md

 }'
 ```

 Use this API to add a comment to the timeline of an existing incident.
-This is similar to the comment being sent as part of the [PUT Feedback](#put-feedback) call, but without a specific feedback.
+This is similar to the comment being sent as part of the [Update Feedback](#update-feedback) call, but without a specific feedback.

 ### Request Arguments